drewslam/gotorrent/README.md

 -   Announce to HTTP/S and UDP trackers
 -   Retrieve lists of peers from the swarm
 -   Get swarm statistics (seeders, leechers, re-announce interval)
+-   Establish connection with peers via handshake
+-   Exchange BitTorrent protocol messages
+-   Request and receive piece blocks from peers
+-   Track download progress at the block and piece level

 ### Not Yet Implemented

--   Peer wire protocol (connecting to/from peers)
--   Piece download/upload logic
--   File I/O and assembly
+-   Complete file assembly and writing to disk
+-   Upload/seeding functionality
 -   DHT, PEX, magnet links
+-   Resume support
+-   Rate limiting and bandwidth management
 -   High-level client API

 ## Architecture